Flooristics, LLC

 Share Button

 One of the biggest problems with installation is that the material changes and shifts due to temperature or moisture fluctuations.
-Inexperienced or careless installation teams are simply not doing their job properly when they fail to fully acclimate the material with the conditions of the space where it will be installed.
-Because material endures all kinds of temperature fluctuations during manufacturing, shopping and storage, the moisture levels can rise and fall somewhat dramatically.
-This causes expansion and contractions.
-Storing the material in the location for several days or weeks allows the moisture content to eventually match the atmosphere of the room it will be located in.
+Inexperienced or careless installation teams fail to do their job properly when they do not fully acclimate the material to the conditions of the space before installation.
+Flooring material goes through many different environments before installation.
+It may experience temperature fluctuations during manufacturing, shipping, storage, and while sitting in a showroom or warehouse.

 Filed Under: Hardwood and Laminate, Resilient, Tile and Stone Tagged With: acclimate flooring material, condition flooring material, hard floor, hard surface floor, install hard floor, installation mistakes